 - Repairing or replacing any additional components as needed

-- Performing a professional road test to ensure all elements are working properly
+- Performing a professional road test to make sure all elements are working properly

-How do you know it’s time for repairs?
+How do you know it’s time for brake repair services?

-Brakes will exhibit several signs when they are in need of repair.
+Brakes will exhibit several signs when they are in need of brake repair or brake services.
 Some of the most common are:

 - The brakes make grinding, squeaking, or squealing noises.
-This often means that the brake pads are worn out and need to be adjusted or replaced.
+This often means that the brake pads are worn out and need to be adjusted or have a brake pad replacement.

 - The anti-lock braking system (ABS) light on the dashboard comes on.
 This means that the level of brake fluid is low, which often indicates a leak.